rh20624/Awesome-IMU-Sensing/README.md

-# Awesome-IMU-Sensing
+# Towards Generalizable Human Activity Recognition: A Survey

-A collection of datasets, papers, and other resources for IMU-based human activity recognition (HAR).
+>A collection of datasets, papers, and other resources for IMU-based human activity recognition (HAR).

-The organization of this repository refers to our survey **"Towards Generalizable Human Activity Recognition: A Survey"**.
+>The organization of this repository refers to our survey [Towards Generalizable Human Activity Recognition: A Survey](https://arxiv.org/abs/2508.12213).

-For more related information, feel free to check out our website [http://www.zhiqinghong.one/](http://www.zhiqinghong.one/).
+>For more related information, feel free to check out our [website](http://www.zhiqinghong.one/).

 ## The Trends of IMU-based HAR